lshpaner/eda_toolkit/paper.md

 analysis (EDA).
 It provides flexible plotting tools, profiling summaries, and exportable Excel reports tailored for both academic and industry workflows.
-Designed to be highly customizable and easily integrated into notebooks or pipelines, it helps users rapidly understand and communicate data characteristics.
+Designed to be highly customizable and easily integrated into notebooks or pipelines, it helps users understand and communicate data characteristics.

 You can install `eda_toolkit` directly from PyPI: